vporton/carbon-flow/README.md

 The task was formulated to produce an ERC-20 token, but I do a ERC-1155 token.
 The discrepancy is easily solvable by creating a ERC-1155/ERC-20 bridge.

+## Kinds of tokens

+There are basically two kinds of tokens:

+- non-retired carbon tokens;

+- retired carbon tokens.

+Each token has a token owner.
+Each token has either a parent token or no parent tokens.

+There are two "main tokens":

+- the M+ token represents retired carbon credits;
+- the M- token represents non-retired carbon credits.

+The token owner whose ultimate ancestor is the owner of M+ is called an _issuer_.

+The token owner whose ultimate ancestor is the owner of M- is called an _carbon credit authority_.

+There may be token owners who are neither issuers not authorities (either tokens unrelated with our carbon counting project (That's fine, there is no reason to use my project only for carbon counting, it may be useful also for something other,) or token owners temporarily having M+ or M- as the ultimate ancestor).

+A token owner can change its parent at any moment of time by its own will.
+(But if he does this, his swap limits (see below) are reset to zero until its new parent wishes to increase his limits.)

 ## Token flow

-I will use the word _issuer_ to denote issuer of retired carbon credits.

-The issuers are structured into child/parent relationships.
-Some issuers have no parent.
-One of the issuers is _primary_, it is the issuer or the main M+ token.
-Other issuers may have no parent, too, for example temporarily have no parent.
-(An issuer can change its parent at any moment of time by its own will.)

-Each issuer has its own token.
-(Tokens of several issuers may be the same.)

-Anybody can swap a child issuer token he holds for the same amount of its parent issuer token.
-The swap operation swaps the _entire amount_ of these child tokens he has.
-(TODO: Should be able to swap a part.)
+Anybody can swap a child token he holds for the same amount of its parent token.

-We have two "main tokens": the M+ tokens and the token M- to represent non-retired credits.
-All issuers are direct or indirect children of the main issuer (issuer for M-).

 ### Limiting token flow